usc-isi-i2/kgtk-notebooks/README.md

-# Welcome to the KGTK notebook tutorial!
+# Welcome to the KGTK notebook tutorial

 The goal of this tutorial repository is to introduce the functionality of KGTK to first-time users.
 The [Knowledge Graph Toolkit (KGTK)](https://kgtk.readthedocs.io/en/latest/) is a comprehensive framework for the creation and exploitation of large hyper-relational knowledge graphs (KGs), designed for ease of use, scalability, and speed.
 The tutorial consists of several notebooks that demonstrate how to perform network analysis, graph profiling, knowledge enrichment, and embedding computation over a portion of the Wikidata knowledge graph.
 The tutorial notebooks can be found in the `tutorial` [folder](https://github.com/usc-isi-i2/kgtk-notebooks/tree/main/tutorial).
 All notebooks require minimum configuration and can be run locally or in Google Colab in a matter of a few minutes.
 The input data for the notebooks is stored in the `datasets` [folder](https://github.com/usc-isi-i2/kgtk-notebooks/tree/main/datasets).
 Basic understanding of knowledge graphs is sufficient for this tutorial.